Armageddon (Guy Sebastian album): Accolades

 "Battle Scars" won Song of 2012 in the 2012 POPreplublic.tv.
 IT List Awards.
 Sebastian also received nominations for Album of 2012 for "Armageddon" and Australian Male Artist.Manser, Robert (31 December 2012).
 IT LIST Awards nominees for 2012 Announced.
 POPReppublic.tv.
 Archived from the original on 16 January 2013.
 "Battle Scars" has also received recognition internationally.
-It was nominated for a NAACP Image Award for Outstanding Duo, Group or Collaboration.
+It was nominated for an NAACP Image Award for Outstanding Duo, Group or Collaboration.
 The Awards are presented by the American National Association for the Advancement of Colored People.
 It also won the R&B/Hip category in the 2013 International Songwriting Competition.
 The judging panel is made up of musicians, songwriters and industry experts, and songs are judged on creativity, originality, lyrics, melody, arrangement and overall likeability.
 "Get Along" was a finalist in the Pop/Top 40 category, and received an honourable mention.
 "Get Along" was a final five nominee for the 2013 APRA Song of the Year Award, and "Don't Worry Be Happy" was nominated for Pop Work of the Year and Most Played Australian Work.
 Sebastian won Best Pop Release for Armageddon and Best Live Act for the Get Along Tour at the 2013 ARIA Awards.
 He was also nominated for Album of the Year and Best Male Artist for Armageddon, and Song of the Year for "Get Along".